wifiknight45/lexicon_locksmith/README.md

 That's it.
 No external dependencies required ;-)

 ## How to Use
 Basic Usage

-Start the script and you'll see the welcome screen Enter your guess - any 5-letter word you tried in Wordle Enter the feedback using these codes:
+a) Start the script and you'll see the welcome screen

+b) Enter your guess - any 5-letter word you tried in Wordle

+c) Enter the feedback using these codes:

 G = Green (correct letter, correct position)
 Y = Yellow (correct letter, wrong position)